nvdaes/clipContentsDesigner/readme.md

 *	The above command can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Configuration category.
 *	Confirmations won't be requested when a message box of NVDA is still opened.
 In those cases, actions will be inmediately performed.

+## Changes for 12.0
+* Fixed bugs when using emulate copy and emulate cut in applications like LibreOffice Writer.

 ## Changes for 11.0
 * Now it's possible to add text marked with the review cursor using standard commands of NVDA (NVDA+f9 and NVDA+f10).
 NVDA+windows+f9 is no longer used, for a better integration with the new NVDA+shift+f9 command.
 * Requires NVDA 2019.3 or later.